vanillawc/wc-router/README.md

 ## Usage NOTE

 - production ready: **nope**, definitely not
+- lazy loading is default behaviour, put the "eager" attribute to change this !,

 ## Usage example

-**Usage note** :
-lazy loading is default behaviour, put the "eager" attribute to change this !, you may add it per router/per route

 ## testing